dedlike/FTD-HullCreator/README.md

    - The grid auto-scales based on the length you set in "Design Limits".

 2. SETTINGS:
+   - Material: The block type to use for the entire hull
    - Deck Height: How tall the vertical wall of the hull is.
    - Undercut Layers: How many layers deep the hull tapers inwards (tumblehome).
    - Generate Floor: Automatically fills the flat bottom of the hull.